 The Centre for Health Science

-The centre is one of the first in the UK in which the public, private and academic sectors are co-located with a focus on excellence in health science and biotechnology.
+Developed by Highlands and Islands Enterprise and bought by the University of the Highlands and Islands in 2019, the Centre is one of the first in the UK in which the public, private and academic sectors are co-located with a focus on excellence in health science and biotechnology.
 Research, education, training, patient care and business development all takes place under one roof.

 An Lòchran, The Enterprise and Research Centre